Rebekah D. Fenton

 Rebekah D. Fenton (born 1990) is an American pediatrician and adolescent health advocate.
 Fenton is an Adolescent Medicine Fellow in The Potocsnak Family Division of Adolescent and Young Adult Medicine at Lurie Children's Hospital at the Feinberg School of Medicine at Northwestern University in Chicago, Illinois.

 Fenton's clinical work is centered around providing healthcare for marginalized youth populations with a focus on cultural humility and health equity.

 After the police murder of George Floyd, Fenton provided medical care to protestors and has created virtual grieving spaces for Black and brown people in her medical community.

-As an avid writer, Fenton uses writing as a platform for advocacy to communicate topics such as public health, adolescent medicine, and diversity in medicine.
+Fenton also writes about topics such as public health, adolescent medicine, and diversity in medicine.

 Early life and education

-Fenton grew up in Sacramento, California with her sister Elisabeth Lucien, her brother Michael Lucien, and her mother and father.
-Fenton's parents both worked in healthcare, so from a young age, she was aware of her desire to work in healthcare and help others.
+Fenton grew up in Sacramento, California.
+Fenton's parents both worked in healthcare.
 Fenton attended St. Francis High School, an all-women's high school, in Sacramento, California.
-In high school, Fenton's sister was diagnosed with Hodgkin Lymphoma.
-The experience of seeing her sister face a life-threatening disease as an adolescent inspired Fenton's future work with adolescents.
+In high school, Fenton's sister was diagnosed with Hodgkin Lymphoma; this experience inspired Fenton's future work with adolescents.

-In 2008, Fenton pursued her undergraduate degree at Stanford University.
-She majored in Human Biology and concentrated in Development from Girl to Women, a concentration she created.
-In 2010, Fenton joined forces with her friend, Michael Tubbs, to create a program at Stanford to help underrepresented high school students apply to college and become the first in their families to post secondary education.
+In 2008, Fenton pursued her undergraduate degree at Stanford University, where she majored in human biology.
+In 2010, Fenton worked with her friend Michael Tubbs to create a program at Stanford which heledp underrepresented high school students apply to college and become the first in their families to post secondary education.
 The non-profit they founded was called The Phoenix Scholars.
-Fenton became the Director of Mentor Development for the program for three years and also mentored three students directly.
-The program continues to exist at Stanford University, led by Stanford students, with a 100% success rate of college admission and matriculation among the students in the program.
+Fenton was the Director of Mentor Development for the program for three years and also mentored three students directly.
 In addition to her non-profit, Fenton volunteered with the Stanford Hospital's Teen Health Van to provide healthcare services to uninsured teens.

-After graduating from Stanford in 2012, Fenton moved to the East Coast to attend medical school at the Perelman School of Medicine at the University of Pennsylvania.
+After graduating from Stanford in 2012, Fenton attended medical school at the Perelman School of Medicine at the University of Pennsylvania.
 In medical school, Fenton discovered that she wanted to practice adolescent medicine where she could listen to patients’ stories and diagnose them in a holistic way that did not focus on just one organ system.
 During medical school, Fenton also found out about the return of her sister's cancer.
 Fenton became a bone marrow donor for her sister, which led to the successful treatment of her sister's cancer.

 Following her medical degree in 2016, Fenton moved back to the West Coast to pursue her residency training in Pediatrics at the Seattle Children's Hospital at the University of Washington in Seattle, Washington.